tetrapod00/godot-docs/tutorials/ui/gui_using_fonts.rst

    Loading font fallback

 It is possible to add fallback fonts while using the default project font.
-To do so, leave the **Base Font** property empty while adding one or more font fallbacks.
+To do so, leave the :uiproperty:`Base Font` property empty while adding one or more font fallbacks.

 .. note::